mochatech1725/nsbejrsocal/README.md

 ## Deployment

-This website is deployed using Netlify, which provides automatic builds, continuous deployment, and hosting for static websites.
+This website is deployed using Cloudflare Pages, which provides automatic builds, continuous deployment, and global CDN hosting for static websites.

 ## Project Structure